Logistics Coordinator

 • The position requires a valid driver’s license for van certification.

-• The position often involves moving supplies (check-in packets, tee shirts, supplies, etc.) and setting up (moving tables and chairs) for events.
+• The position often involves moving supplies (check-in packets, T-shirts, and other materials) and setting up (arranging tables and chairs) for events.

 • The position involves a considerable amount of walking/travel across campus.